beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 CMD ["app.handler"]
 ```

-In the image above, the target platform and name of the package are build-time parameters that allow to create different
+In the file above, the target platform and name of the package are build-time parameters that allow to create different
 images from a single Dockerfile.
 Only `linux/amd64` and `linux/arm64` are supported by AWS Lambda, but the code above
 could be very simply edited to add more target triplets in the Docker-to-Rust conversion switch statement.